JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ---

-In the tutorial, we see how to use a Kotlin/Native code from an existing native applications or libraries.
-For that we compile our Kotlin code into a dynamic library, `.so`, `.dylib` and `.dll`.
+In the tutorial, we see how to use a Kotlin/Native code from existing native applications or libraries.
+For that, we compile our Kotlin code into a dynamic library, `.so`, `.dylib` and `.dll`.

-Targeting Apple platform?
+Do you target an Apple platform?
 You may want to see the [Kotlin/Native as an Apple Framework](apple-framework.html) tutorial.